The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Results: The Landscape of User-centered Misinformation Interventions

-While most interventions could be assigned to one or more intervention designs presented, 41 interventions additionally used an intervention design that did not clearly fit the scheme (including 28 stand-alone interventions; 31 publications) while not appearing often enough as a distinct intervention design to represent an own type within the taxonomy.
-There are particularly unusual approaches, such as the development of wearable glasses that provide audio feedback on the truth of content \citep{danry_wearable_2020} or a study that evaluates the effect of priming participants by letting them rate the accuracy of a headline before exposure to more potentially misleading content as a nudge to think more sufficiently \citep{pennycook_fighting_2020}.
-Among the \textit{other} category, there are eight interventions giving diverse kinds of information about misinformation and its detection immediately before exposure, e.g., in form of an infographic \citep{agley_intervening_2021}, a video tutorial \citep{axelsson_learning_2021}, a text about negative consequences of misinformation \citep{clayton_real_2020}, a debiasing message \citep{dai_effects_2021}, an awareness training \citep{moravec_appealing_2020}, or a Pro-Truth Pledge \citep{tsipursky_fighting_2018}.
-Three interventions display a star rating or score, for instance regarding credibility or sentiment \citep{duncan_whats_2020,kim_combating_2019,kim_controversy_2019}.
+While most interventions could be assigned to one or more of the intervention designs listed above, {50} interventions additionally used an intervention design that did not clearly fit the scheme (including {30} stand-alone interventions; {39} publications) while not appearing often enough as a distinct intervention design to represent an own type within the taxonomy.
+There are particularly unusual approaches, such as the development of wearable glasses that provide audio feedback on the truth of content \citep{danry_wearable_2020} or a study that evaluates the effect of priming participants by letting them rate the accuracy of a headline before exposure to more potentially misleading content as a nudge to think more sufficiently \citep{pennycook_fighting_2020} {or on a similar basis, an explanation prompt that lets users explain why headlines were true or false \citep{pillai_explaining_2023}}.
+Among the \textit{other} category, there are {nine} interventions giving diverse kinds of information about misinformation and its detection immediately before exposure, e.g., in form of an infographic \citep{agley_intervening_2021}, a video tutorial \citep{axelsson_learning_2021}, a text about negative consequences of misinformation \citep{clayton_real_2020}, a debiasing message \citep{dai_effects_2021}, an awareness training \citep{moravec_appealing_2020}, or a Pro-Truth Pledge \citep{tsipursky_fighting_2018}.
+Three interventions display a star rating or score, for instance, regarding credibility or sentiment \citep{duncan_whats_2020,kim_combating_2019,kim_controversy_2019}.
 Two interventions explicitly state to have integrated gamification elements \citep{almaliki_misinformation-aware_2019, sotirakou_toward_2022}.
-As stated before, publications could be assigned to multiple intervention designs as they often used combinations or compared interventions of different types against each other (see Section \ref{sec:coocc}).
 You can find a visualization of intervention designs in Figure \ref{fig:interventiontypeInsgesamt}.